BAM Peak

 Pik BAM (Пик БАМ) is a mountain in Zabaykalsky Krai, Russia.
 It reaches 3072 m above sea level.
 It was named after the Baikal Amur Mainline railway, which passes south of it.
 It is the highest summit of the Kodar Range and the Stanovoy Highlands, as well as of Zabaykalsky Krai.
 The nearest town is Novaya Chara.
+Pik Martena rises 8 km to the WSW of Pik BAM, beyond the Zabaykalsky Krai border.